CXWorld/CapFrameX/README.md

 For the frametime graphs you can set a y-axis scale so that you are always looking at the same ms range for each record.
 For the FPS graphs you can choose a filter mode so that you can either see the raw FPS data or a time based average filter to see a more clear FPS trendline.
 Below that you have your performance parameters like min, max, avg and percentiles on the left.
-On the right you have three tabs, the first one is a pie chart which shows the amount of time you had stuttering (frametimes above 2.5x average(default)), the second one is a diagramm where you can see how many frames were below or above specific FPS thresholds.
+On the right you have three tabs, the first one is a pie chart which shows the amount of time you had stuttering (frametimes above 2.5x average(default)) or low FPS(frametimes above converted 25FPS(default), the second one is a diagramm where you can see how many frames were below or above specific FPS thresholds.
-If you chose to log sensor data for a record, two additional options are enabled: You can see the min, avg and max values of various sensors over the course of the benchmark as well as adding additional graphs to show you CPU and GPU load directly in the frametime chart.
+If you chose to log sensor data for a record, two additional options are enabled: You can see the min, avg and max values of some basic sensors over the course of the benchmark as well as adding additional graphs to show you CPU and GPU load directly in the frametime chart.
 At the bottom is a toolbar where you can change the performance parameters, toggle the additional sensor data graphs, remove unusual outliers from the graphs and activate a range slider that you can also use to cut a record and saving it as a new file.
 On the very right side of the page, there is a "System info" expander which shows all the HW and SW information available for the selected benchmark.